 The State of Iowa has produced a number of plans related to bicycle and pedestrian travel.
-Iowa in Motion 2045, published in2017, is the state's long-range transportation plan, the chief guide to Iowa's transportation policy.
-The document lists "increasing demand for well-connected bicycle and pedestrian facilities" as one of 10 key state transportation issues.
+Iowa in Motion 2045, published in 2017, is the state's long-range transportation plan, the chief guide to Iowa's transportation policy.
+Planning efforts have identified "increasing demand for well-connected bicycle and pedestrian facilities" as a key state transportation issue.
 In this regard, the plan identifies funding as one of the key obstacles, particularly as it relates to the expansion of the state's network of trails.
 Section 4.2 of the plan describe in detail how bicycling and walking are important to the state's economy.
 The plan states that "The importance of bicycling and walking to Iowa's economy is significant, as both provide many benefits in the areas of health and fitness, tourism, and the environment."

-The state's vision for its trail network is the result of multiple plans over the past two decades, but is most comprehensively described in the lowa Trails 2000 plan.
+The state's vision for its trail network is the result of multiple plans over the past two decades, but is most comprehensively described in the Iowa Trails 2000 plan.
 This plan defined a statewide network of trails and described design guidelines for trails and rural on-road bike facilities.
-More recently, the lowa Department of Natural Resources echoes the call for expansion of the state's trail system in its 2013 to 2018, 5 Year Outdoor Recreation in Iowa plan.
+More recently, the Iowa Department of Natural Resources echoes the call for expansion of the state's trail system in its 2013 to 2018, 5 Year Outdoor Recreation in Iowa plan.

-In recognition of the increasing profile of bicycling in the public consciousness, the University of Northern Iowa and the Iowa Bicycle Coalition produced Economic and Health Benefits of Bicycling in Iowa in 2012, a study that quantifies the economic impact of bicycling on the state's economy.
+In recognition of the increasing profile of bicycling in the public consciousness, the University of Northern Iowa and the Iowa Bicycle Coalition produced Economic and Health Benefits of Bicycling in Iowa in 2012, a study that quantifies the impact of bicycling on the state's economy.
 The researchers found nearly a half-billion dollars in economic activity and over \$80 million in savings on health care costs statewide annually.
 The health benefits of walking and bicycling also feature in the Governor's Healthiest State Initiative, a program to encourage health and well-being throughout the state.

 A significant effort related to pedestrian mobility is the Iowa DOT's program to improve the accessibility of trails and sidewalks along the state highway system.
 Last updated in 2017, the Iowa DOT maintains an ADA Transition Plan that identifies priorities for curb ramp replacement, sidewalk repair, and other accessibility improvements.
 The lowa DOT is currently inventorying and evaluating trails that are within lowa DOT right of way for ADA compliance.
 In addition to upgrading curb ramps, crosswalks, and sidewalks as part of reconstruction and repaving projects (as required by federal law), the lowa DOT implements the ADA Transition Plan in part through a program that makes investments in sidewalk and curb ramp improvements in communities with populations less than 5,000.

 The design of streets and roads in Iowa adhere to three sets of standards: the Design Manual, Bridge Design Manual, and Statewide Urban Design and Specifications (SUDAS).
 The first two manuals are maintained and used by the Iowa DOT while SUDAS is used by counties and municipalities.
 In addition to roadway facilities designed for motorists, these manuals set the standards and criteria for bicycle and pedestrian accommodations such as sidewalks, paths, bike lanes, and paved shoulders.
 These documents-the content of which are closely aligned-have been in use for nearly two decades and are each updated every few years.
-A more in-depth discussion of the guidelines, as well as suggested enhancements, can be found in [Chapter/ Appendix Number] of the [Technical Guide (working title)].